 I nostri ciccioli

-Ciccioli Montanari (from the mountain) and Ciccioli Campagnoli (from the countryside, defined “I Grasol”) represent a typical regional cold meat […]
+Ciccioli Tradizionali and Ciccioli Campagnoli (from the countryside, defined “I Grasol”) represent a typical regional cold meat specialty.
+According to […]

 The consume of Crispy Ciccioli is spread all over Italy.
 The regional recipes are different depending on the part of […]